Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 In all honesty, I did see my declining performance, but I chose to ignore it.
 It was something that I thought I could fix, by just getting tougher.
 That is what happens when you work out, you get stronger, right?
 What I had not learned the full importance of rest.
-I would have heard the fact and refused to believe.
+I would have heard the fact and refused to believe it.

-You cannot expect your body to adapt, if you do not give it a chance to take a break.
+You cannot expect your body to adapt, if you do not give it a chance to recover.
 The mindset that rest was "an opportunity to get weak", "a form of giving up", or "possibility becoming dis-interested in working out", taught me a valuable lesson.
 I was insecure about any sense recovery, because it might make me want to _give up_, _stop_, or _ become a quitter_.
 Never stopping means giving up is impossible, a body in motion stays in motion, right?